 What this goal means

-A Future-Fit company whose capital is used to finance the activities of others will strive to safeguard the pursuit of future-fitness by identifying and mitigating any negative impacts – and understanding and maximising the positive impacts – resulting from those activities.
+To be Future-Fit, a company using its capital to finance the activities of others must strive to safeguard the pursuit of future-fitness, by identifying and mitigating any negative impacts – and understanding and maximizing the positive impacts – resulting from those activities.

 Why this goal is needed...